mncmb/ninevox/readme.md

 All while keeping dependencies and requirements to a minimum ([VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://developer.hashicorp.com/vagrant/downloads)).

 ## TLDR: how to setup?
+1. Install depenencies (see below).
-Clone repo and `vagrant up` in a template directory like so:
+2. Clone repo and `vagrant up` in a template directory like so:
 ```
 git clone https://github.com/mncmb/ninevox
 cd ninevox/bigwhoop
 vagrant up
+```

+## installing dependencies
+install virtualbox and vagrant if not already done.
+Make sure to have a recent version (oldest versions tested was VBox 6.1+, vagrant 2.2+).
+- windows:
+    ```powershell
+    winget add virtualbox
+    winget add vagrant
+    # refresh env / open new powershell
+    vagrant plugin install vagrant-reload
+    ```
+- linux (replace with your package manager):
+    ```
+    apt install virtualbox vagrant
+    vagrant plugin install vagrant-reload
     ```
 ----